Daniel6/SoftSysDubstepDucks/index.md

 ![example](./images/client.png)
 *Client A connects to the tracker server, and then receives a handshake from Client B.*

+Ideally the next step in this process would be to begin the file transfer process between clients, however due to time constraints we are unable to produce a working example for this behavior.

 ## Learning Objectives
 This project was intended to be a learning exercise for the team to familiarize with the C language and get hands on experience.
 We accomplished the learning goals which we established at the creation of the project, those being to: